snobu/powerbi-embed-v2/backend-as-func/README.md

 | apiUrl       | https://api.powerbi.com                            |
 | groupId      | GUID-OF-POWERBI-WORKSPACE-SEE-README-NOTES         |

+### Usage

+#### Ordinary Call

+A call to the Function App without any parameters will try to find a best fit for the report ID.
+The function will retriev all reports from the report group specified by the `GroupId` and then take the first available report ID.

+#### Call with Request Params

+In case you want to specify the report ID to create the token for, you can hand over a query parameter `reportId` like in the following URL<br>
+   https://<FUNCTION APP>.azurewebsites.net/api/<FUNCTION NAME>?code=SV...kaw==&reportId=01dbe35b-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 ### Notes

 - Authentication is only possible against a registered app in Azure, which is of the Application Type **Native**.<br>